shswhrigjtigogrkf/Hipposite/README.md

 ---

 ## ⚠️ Legal Disclaimer
-The `index.html` file in this repository is copyright-protected.
+The `Hipposite 2.html` file in this repository is copyright-protected.
 Copying, redistributing, or using this file commercially without permission is illegal.

 - **Commercial use** includes any activity related to buying, selling, or advertising.
 - **Unauthorized Distribution**: Publicly distributing our software without explicit permission.